The Harmony Hub

 Thanks to an amazingly generous donation from Willmott Dixon in 2019 we were able to install an industrial kitchen where staff and volunteers can pass on their knowledge and skills to people who are just developing their interest in cooking.
 This knowledge allows people the option of eating healthily even on a low budget, it means that often people are able to feel empowered when they discover that making a healthy meal can be easier and cheaper than we sometimes expect and in some cases people even discover a new passion in life and go on to develop their catering skills and enhance their whole lives.

-Recently we have been unable to hold our regular groups due to the regulations around COVID19.
-Our current focus is collecting surplus food from supermarkets to distribute from our pay as you feel shop, where people can take as much as they need and are invited to leave a donation to the costs of the centre if they are able.
-Keeping the shop open has allowed us to stay in contact with some of the more vulnerable people who come here and to make sure that there is still a steady supply of food to those in financial uncertainty, either due to the crisis or for other reasons.
+During the regulations around COVID19 we were unable to continue with our groups as normal.
+Our focus during that time was collecting surplus food from supermarkets to distribute from our pay as you feel shop, where people could take as much as they needed and were invited to leave a donation to the costs of the centre if they were able.
+Keeping the shop open allowed us to stay in contact with some of the more vulnerable people who come here and to make sure that there was still a steady supply of food to those in financial uncertainty, either due to the crisis or for other reasons.

-Under normal circumstances the Harmony Hub is above all a place where people can come together and be part of a group, it is somewhere where friendships are formed and emotional support is given and we hope to be able to return it to this role very soon.
+The Harmony Hub is above all a place where people can come together and be part of a group, it is somewhere where friendships are formed and emotional support is given and have been delighted to return it to this role since restrictions were lifted.
 Lots of the people who come here are having a difficult time in one way or another, struggling to make ends meet, dealing with housing challenges and battling loneliness.
-We are doing what we can to stay in touch with the people who depended on our services and support them through this time by using our facebook page, and of course encouraging the use of the shop.

 Although our shop and many of our groups were developed with vulnerable people in mind, everyone is welcome at the Harmony Hub.
 Preventing food waste by using food that would have been thrown away is vital for the protection of our planet, which means it is in everybody's best interest.
-Similarly cooking simple and healthy food supports the planet as much as our own bodies so why not pop along and see us, our opening times during the crisis are outlined below:
+Similarly cooking simple and healthy food supports the planet as much as our own bodies.